defsax/lighthouse-web-notes/week_03/day_4/REST-routing-exercise.md

 You need to create the routes according to REST for the following actions:

-The end-user wants to see a list of photos
+1: The end-user wants to see a list of photos

-get /photos/
+* get /photos/

-The end-user wants to see a particular photo
+2: The end-user wants to see a particular photo

-get /photos/:id
+* get /photos/:id

-The end-user wants to upload a new photo
+3: The end-user wants to upload a new photo
+### display form

-get /photos/new
+  * get /photos/new
+### update the database
-post /photos
+  * post /photos

-The end-user wants to update an existing photo
+4: The end-user wants to update an existing photo

-#### display form to user. user needs to fill it out
+### display form to user. user needs to fill it out
-get /photos/:id/edit
+  * get /photos/:id/update
-#### update the database
+### update the database
-put /photos/:id
+  * put /photos/:id

-The end-user wants to see a list of user profiles
+5: The end-user wants to see a list of user profiles

-get /users/
+* get /users/

-The end-user wants to see a specific profile
+6: The end-user wants to see a specific profile

-get /users/:id
+* get /users/:id

-The end-user wants to see a list of the photos for a specific profile
+7: The end-user wants to see a list of the photos for a specific profile

-get /users/:id/photos/
+* get /users/:id/photos/

-The end-user wants to see one particular photo of a particular user
+8: The end-user wants to see one particular photo of a particular user

-get /users/:user_id/photos/:id
+* get /users/:user_id/photos/:id

 You need to write the route with a verb and a path.
 You don't need to implement the functionality.